George S. Evans

-George Spafford Evans (August 8, 1826 – September 17, 1883) was a military officer, miner, businessman, County Clerk for Tuolumne County, Customs official and Senate Clerk for the State of California.
+George Spafford Evans (August 8, 1826 – September 17, 1883) was a military officer, miner, businessman, county clerk for Tuolumne County, customs official, and clerk for the California State Senate.

 Early life

-Born on August 8, 1826 in Tecumseh, Michigan, George S. Evans came to California in 1849 from Texas, where he had served in the Texas Rangers during the Mexican–American War.
+Born on August 8, 1826, in Tecumseh, Michigan, George S. Evans came to California in 1849 from Texas, where he had served in the Texas Rangers during the Mexican–American War.
 He was involved in mining, business, and later in government work for both Tuolumne County and the State of California.
 He married Fannie Markham of Sonora in 1857 and they would have six children.

 Civil War

 After the outbreak of the American Civil War, on October 16, 1861, Evans, joined the California Volunteers with the "Tuolumne Rangers" at Camp Alert in San Francisco.
 This unit later became Company E of the 2nd California Volunteer Cavalry.
 He was commissioned as a major.